+Mount Yoshino [吉野山]

-Mount Yoshino ("Yoshinoyama" in Japanese) is a mountain area positioned roughly in the center of Nara
+Mount Yoshino ("Yoshinoyama" in Japanese) is a mountain area located roughly in the center of Nara Prefecture.

 It is located about 45 km south of Nara city, and is about 15 km south of Asuka village.

-This area is often called "Yoshino", simply.
+This area is often called Yoshino, simply.

 Yoshinoyama is a part of "Sacred Sites and Pilgrimage Routes in the Kii Mountain Range" designated as a World Heritage Site.

 Yoshino has been one of the sacred areas that the mountain worshippers has trained since the 7th century.

 It is one of the ancient pilgrimage routes to there, and is the hardest route of them.
 The length is about 140 km.

-And the area spreads along valleys and ridges of the mountains for about 8 km.
+The area spreads along valleys and ridges of the mountains for about 8 km.

-After all, the attractive feature of Yoshino is "sakura"(cherry
+After all, the attractive feature of Yoshino is Sakura (cherry blossoms).